-How to make a hearty moist meatloaf with a delicious glaze crown.
+How to make a hearty super moist meatloaf recipe with a delicious glaze crown.
 The best easy meatloaf recipe comes out juicy every time.
-A classic meatloaf recipe with breadcrumbs comes to you with lots of tips and trick to make it extra tasty, yet easy to make.
+A classic meatloaf recipe with breadcrumbs comes to you with lots of tips and tricks to make it extra tasty, yet easy to make.

-One of the most kid-friendly and family favorite dinners is meatloaf.
-You’ll enjoy every slice of it and will take any leftovers for lunch the next day.
+One of the most kid-friendly and family favorite ground beef recipes is meatloaf.
+You'll enjoy every slice of it and will take any leftovers for lunch the next day.

 Some of the tips are also mentioned in my juicy kofta (meatballs).

 - A classic kid friendly and adults favorite recipe.

 - So easy to make and freezer friendly which makes it great for meal prep.

 - Has a sweet and tangy glaze that makes it extra special.

 Meatloaves are one of my go to dinner recipes for busy weeknights.
 It is easy, cheap and kid friendly.
 Here is our family's recipe that tastes very juicy, tender and delicious.
 A foolproof recipe with ingredients simple to find and probably there in your pantry.

 We have a weakness for incredible moist ground beef, whatever the shape it takes.
 My kids love ground beef.
 I find myself many times stuck for what to make for dinner and it always comes to the rescue.